Petrol and diesel prices not changed again today, know the rate of your city

-Petrol Diesel Price Today 8th October 2020: Government oil companies have not made any change in the prices of diesel and petrol even today.
-There has been no change in the prices of petrol since the last 14 days.
-Petrol remained at Rs 81.06 and diesel at Rs 70.46 per liter in Delhi on Wednesday.
-According to the website of Indian Oil, on 8 October 2020, the rates of diesel and petrol in major cities like Delhi, Mumbai, Kolkata, Chennai, Mumbai remained as follows ..
+Petrol Diesel Price Today 9th October 2020: Government oil companies have not made any change in the prices of diesel and petrol even today.
+There has been no change in the prices of petrol since the last 16 days.
+Petrol in Delhi stood at Rs 81.06 and diesel at Rs 70.46 per liter on Friday.
+According to the website of Indian Oil, on 9 October 2020, the rates of diesel and petrol in major cities like Delhi, Mumbai, Kolkata, Chennai, Mumbai remained as follows ..

 |city